krakend/krakend-documentation/throttling/overview.md

 The KrakenD is a powerful tool that handles a huge amount of traffic and depending on the usage you could stress your own backend micro-services architecture by requesting a lot of data, compromising your backend SLA.

-In order to prevent the KrakenD to stress your infrastructure (or even someone using it to harm you) there are several mechanisms to put you safe.
+In order to prevent the KrakenD to stress your infrastructure (or even someone using it to harm you), there are several mechanisms to put you safe.

  - [The Circuit Breaker](/docs/throttling/circuit-breaker/)